Swampfire-dev/aws-cross-account-file-processing/README.md

 Step 5: Lambda Processes Event Data
 * The Lambda function extracts required information from the event payload using Python.

-Operations performed:
-Read S3 event JSON
-Extract bucket name
-Extract object name
-Generate custom notification message

 Step 6: Lambda Writes Logs to CloudWatch
 * The Lambda function records execution details in Amazon CloudWatch Logs for monitoring and troubleshooting.

-Logged Information:
-Lambda execution status
-Bucket name
-Uploaded file name
-Error messages (if any)

 Step 7: Lambda Publishes Notification to SNS
 * Using the SNS Publish API, Lambda sends a message to the SNS Topic.

 The notification contains:
-Bucket Name
-File Name
-Upload Status
+Bucket Name - File Name - Upload Status - Timestamp
-Timestamp

-Lambda
- ↓
-sns.publish()
- ↓
-SNS Topic

 Step 8: SNS Sends Email Alert